harrygulliford/bugsnag-notify/readme.md

+⚠️ This project is no longer receiving updates.

 # Bugsnag Notify

 Bugsnag Notify is a tiny Docker container, based on [alpine](https://hub.docker.com/_/alpine), that can be integrated into your CI/CD pipeline to inform Bugsnag of new builds and deployments for your application.